Henkjan1110/intro-programming-website/data/week1/4-reading-input.md

         // Read the string written by the user, and assign it to program memory "String message = (string that was given as input)"
         String message = scanner.nextLine();

-        // Closing the scanner, because we received all input scanner.close();
+        // Close the scanner, because we received all input scanner.close();

         // Print the message written by the user